When creating an address form that features postcode lookup, there are a few UX (User Experience) considerations to take into account.

 No address results returned

-Give your user the chance to search again or enter their address by hand.
+Give your user the chance to search again or enter their address manually.

 The user selected the wrong address